harryheros/harrywrt/README.md

 HarryWrt is a clean and stable OpenWrt-based firmware focused on reliability, performance, and extensibility.

-Built on official OpenWrt 24.10.x, HarryWrt is designed for users who want a minimal yet practical base system with useful built-in tools and expanded storage space for future customization.
+Built on official OpenWrt 24.10.x, HarryWrt is intended for users who want a minimal yet practical base system with useful built-in tools and expanded storage space for future customization.

 ---